waggle-sensor/plugin-helloworld-ml/ecr-meta/ecr-science-description.md

 The algorithm will take as inputs the raw Doppler lidar autocorrelation functions.
 It will then use HighIQ to generate the signal to noise ratio that provides a view of the cloud, precipitation, and aerosol particles detected by the lidar.
 After this is done, then the statistical coverage product will be generated for use by the classifier.
 Finally, the gradient boosting tree will classify the time period based off of the generated statistical coverage product.
+The figure on the right shows the three classes of Doppler lidar

 # AI at Edge